moebiusmania/salvatorelaisa.blog/README.md

 - [rss](https://www.npmjs.com/package/rss) - utility to help create the RSS `.xml` file
 - [sitemap](https://www.npmjs.com/package/sitemap) - utility to help create the sitemap `.xml` file

+I'm also integrating with [Nuxt Studio](https://nuxt.studio/) to play a bit with **visual editing**, which comes pretty handy when editing/writing content from devices like the iPad Mini.

 ## Creating a new post

 With an NPM script: